 Thanks to Allied Integrated Marketing for inviting us to the preview and providing tickets for my family to go.
 All opinions are my own.

-What your kids may need to know before seeing The BFG
+2 Things your kids may need to know before seeing The BFG

 - As you anticipate the Big Friendly Giant and even when you first see the BFG, it’s kind of scary.
 It’s a little spooky because it’s in the middle of the night so everything is hidden and dark and creepy.
 You get past it pretty quickly, but you may want to tell your kids that he’s coming.

 - The giants are kind of ugly and very mean.
 Watching them bully BFG is heart-breaking, but you can assure your kids that because of Sophie’s friendship and love for him, he is okay.